mgrebenets/mgrebenets-profile/README.md

 - Use Calabash framework for iOS and Android
 - Design and create cross-platform (iOS and Android) test suites using Cucumber, Ruby and shell scripts
 - Run UI automation tests automatically as part of continuous integration process (on iOS Simulator, Android Emulator and real devices as well)
-- Contribute to iOS and Android app source code by adding accessibility labels and identifiers.
+- Contribute to iOS and Android app source code by adding accessibility labels and identifiers

 *Gained Experience*